 9. What do the Earth’s Natural Touch: Birth Care & Beyond Doulas and Perinatal Health Advocates focus on?

-Preconception and Fertility, Antepartum Care, Labor and Birth Doula Support, Postpartum Doula Support, Birth Justice, Lactation Support, Grief and Loss Support & More.
-We even have teams that you may be selected to join including Research / Writing Team/ Advocacy & Policy Work, Mocha Milkshake Cafe, Fertility Journey Partners, Grief & Loss, Birth Photography & more.
-Upon completion as an eCID, you are able to support families in a variety of birth settings and through various reproductive situations and outcomes.
+Preconception and Fertility, Antepartum Care, Labor/Birth Doula Support, Postpartum Doula Support, Birth Justice, Lactation Support, Grief and Loss Support & More.
+We even have teams that you may be selected to join including Research / Writing Team/ Advocacy & Policy Work, Mocha Milkshake Cafe, Fertility Journey Partners, Grief & Loss, Birth Photography & more if you remain part of our sisterhood.
+We offer our grads an opportunity to continue to build our sisterhood so that we can collectively continue to make systemic change and create sustainable work, and educational opportunities together.

 10. Why is there an application process to this training program?